ilya250980/ScalaCollider/README.md

 ## starting a SuperCollider server

-The following short example illustrates how a server can be launched and a synth played:
+The following short example illustrates how a server can be launched, and a synth played:

 ```scala
 import de.sciss.synth._